Search

 Be prepared and involve your loved one in the preparation.

 If you have the opportunity to take your loved one out, make sure to take them to the bathroom.
 Always pack extra incontinence products with you and even a change of clothes.
 It is important to reassure your loved one that you are prepared.
 Often the one suffering from incontinence can become distressed, depressed, or nervous about leaving for fear of becoming embarrassed or uncomfortable.
 Some may even feel as though they are burdening the one who is caring for them.
-Be sure to have a conversation prior to leaving to boost their confidence.
+Be sure to have a conversation prior to leaving to boost their confidence, Caring For An Incontinent.
 This will ensure that they enjoy the outing as much as you will.

 Evaluate the travel plan and map out as much as possible in advance.